sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-01-env/btp-kyma-onb-01-env.md

 #### Procedure

-1. In your BTP Cockpit goto your subaccount, choose Services and the Instances and Subscriptions.
+1. In your BTP Cockpit go to your subaccount, choose Services and the Instances and Subscriptions.

-2. In your Instances and Subscriptions home page, scroll down to your Environments, choose the line "Kyma Environment" and clikc on three dots `...`.
-Choose "Go to Dasboard".
+2. In your Instances and Subscriptions home page, scroll down to your Environments, choose the line "Kyma Environment" and click on three dots `...`.
+Choose "Go to Dashboard".

 3. Your Kyma Dashboard opens.
 You are on the "Cluster Details" home page.